 Researchers estimate that about 20 percent of people in the United States have GERD.1

 Who is more likely to have GERD?

-Anyone can develop GERD, some for unknown reasons.
-You are more likely to have GERD if you are
+Anyone can develop GERD.
+You are more likely to have GERD if you

-- a smoker or regularly exposed to secondhand smoke
+- smoke or are regularly exposed to secondhand smoke

 What are the complications of GERD?